muriello/Deploying-an-EKS-Cluster/README.md

 # Deploying and Scaling an Amazon EKS Cluster

-In this lab, you'll learn how to deploy an Amazon EKS cluster, deploy a sample application, and scale the cluster using the Kubernetes Horizontal Pod Autoscaler (HPA).
+In this lab, we will learn how to deploy an Amazon EKS cluster, deploy a sample application, and scale the cluster using the Kubernetes Horizontal Pod Autoscaler (HPA).

 Step 1: Installing the required tools